 - Surgery (including transplantation surgery or repair of the coarctation)

-- The presence of other health problems in the baby
+- Other health problems in the baby

-- Whether any damage (such as kidney damage) has occurred as a result of the high blood pressure
+- Whether damage (such as kidney damage) has occurred as a result of the high blood pressure

 - Heart or kidney failure